 Developing progressive custom user interfaces/experiences is time consuming and costly as opposed to building it from the standard elements.
 Though, in some cases, precisely the application’s non-standard visual environment can be its key popularity feature.

 Being an established developer, we have a whole library of custom ready interface elements and animations that can be used for your project thus contributing to its uniqueness while reducing the development costs.

-A significant portion of a total application development budget is made of a post-production maintenance costs.
+A significant portion of a total cost of creating an app is made of a post-production maintenance costs.
 It includes such expenditures as customer support, updates and fixes development, server maintenances, cloud hostings, marketing and advertising, legal and accounting support, etc.